rxxxxxxb/DeckOfCard/README.md

 # DeckOfCard
-A deck Of Card coded in Python.
+A deck Of Card coded in Python in Object Oriented Style.
+It is a simple exercise to brush up your OOP skill.

-Code inlcuded with comments and explanation.
+P.S : Code inlcuded with comments and explanation.